 Bob will explain prior to the start of each class what he will be sending and how long the session will be.
 It may start off with alphabets, then numbers and last with quotation marks.
 He will also talk about the do's and dont's of CW.
 As his students start to get proficient, it will progress to words, sentences and callsigns.Amateur Radio Emergency Service Message Handling Net (ARES)

 Message Handling & Relay, done periodically using ACS, ARC, ICS 213, Radiogram, & Skywarn forms, by Irene NH7PE.
+This ICS-213 Message Handling Training PDF is very helpful.
 She also recommends practicing Reverse Operation with your radio.
 You can download the ARES 2m Net Script mahalo to Irene for sharing it with us.DMR Hawaii Net

 All licensed amateur radio operators are invited to check in.
 I encourage all stations to check in, and to participate with comments on the "topic of interest."
 The net provides a great opportunity to share questions regarding DMR, and other amateur radio related topics.
 If anyone has any suggestions for a topic of interest or is interested in being net control please send me an email, here is the DMR Net Script..
 If you want to check in via the website go to kh7ms.com and you can join us on the live chat and also monitor the net using the live stream.